Google Search Ads: A Guide for Service-Based Businesses

 • Fast Loading: Pages should load quickly on all devices, especially mobile.
 Slow pages lead to lost customers.

-• Strong Call-to-Action (CTA): Guide users toward the next step, like booking a consultation or filling out a contact form.
+• Strong Calls-to-Action (CTA): Guide users toward the next step, like booking a consultation or filling out a contact form.

 For example, a law firm’s “free case evaluations” ad should link to a landing page with a form to schedule a consultation—not a generic homepage.